jillymackay/nss/README.md

 ## Notes Warnings and Fears
 ### First - there is no data here
 Waiting on permission from Office for Students to collapse their ever expanding list of spreadsheets into a nice tidy .rdata file.
 Until then my data folders look like this:

-(NB: I've decided it's okay to provide 2017 & 2018 data in a .rda format here because its all publicly available and part of the same questionnaire)

 ### data_raw/